 Safety outcomes were consistent with the overall populations of the respective studies.10-13 No new safety concerns, deaths, or inhibitor development occurred in the older subpopulation.
 Treatment-emergent adverse events (TEAEs) were reported in 95% (n=20/21) and 89% (n=23/26) of participants aged ≥50 years in A-LONG/ASPIRE and B-LONG/B-YOND, respectively (Supplementary Table 4).
 For both groups, most TEAEs were mild or moderate and were as expected for this population (Supplementary Tables 4, 5, and 6).
 Serious TEAEs were reported in 8 participants in A-LONG/ASPIRE (including 1 serious TEAE of myocardial infarction in a participant with known cardiac risk factors), and 14 participants in B-LONG/B-YOND; no serious AEs were related to either rFVIIIFc or rFIXFc treatment (Supplementary Tables 4, 7, and 8).

-Limitations of this analysis include the relatively small sample size, the exclusion of patients with certain comorbidities and medications, which may be more common in older PwH, and that concomitant conditions and medications were only recorded at baseline, barring long-term assessments.
+Limitations of this analysis include the relatively small sample size, the exclusion of patients with certain comorbidities and medications, which may be more common in older PwH, the limited racial and ethnic diversity potentially affecting the spectrum of comorbidities, and that concomitant conditions and medications were only recorded at baseline, barring long-term assessments.This analysis also did not specifically assess the impact of HCV or HIV infection on patients.

 The results for the ≥50 years subgroups are consistent with the overall study populations, suggesting that rFVIIIFc and rFIXFc provide long-term clinical benefits irrespective of age or presence of target joints in PwH.
 The results of this analysis highlight that the prevalence of concomitant conditions and reliance on medications in older PwH predominantly stems from the burden of pain and chronic arthropathy, underscoring the necessity of initiating prophylaxis at an early age.
 Further research is essential to developing best practices for management of aging PwH.